benhason1/6GAG/README.md

 ## Configuration

-in DB, Server and Client there are configuration files, just configure the port ip(in client) to right adresses and all will work
+in DB, Server and Client there are configuration files, just configure the port, ip to right adresses and all will work

 ## Summary